Niharika17S/Citi-Bike-Analysis---Tableau/README.md

 Since all columns were the same, I merged all twelve csvs into one csv file using Python's Pandas library.
 A groupby and then sort was also done on Station Names to create a new csv file that shows visualization of top popular routes in past one year.

-## Analysis performed on data gathered from Dec 17 till Dec 18
+## Analysis is performed on data gathered from Dec 17 till Dec 18
 ![Dashboard - Popular trips](https://public.tableau.com/profile/niharika.sachdeva#!/vizhome/populartrips/Dashboarddec17-dec18)
 * Above dashboard shows visualization of popular routes in descending order,
 * Depicts that Male gender from Subcriber usertype has travelled the most